jacoffee/FPIS/README.md

 FPIS
 ====

-Practice Program For Functional Programming in Scala
+Practice Project For Functional Programming in Scala